Maria waved a hand in front of the girl’s face. The girl continued staring blankly forward, unflinching.

 “What?”
 Maria gasped, releasing the girl’s hands.
 “Well, that is no good!
 But it is okay!
 You are still young!
 We can still go to those places.
 Yes, let us head to the Scarabée Temple!”

 “Head to the—” The girl shook her head, eyebrows dipping downwards.
 “What?
 We need to go to the Twin Cities.
 The Campanas were sending me there for ‘very important business’.
-That’s why you’re here, right?”
+That’s why you’re here, right?
+To get me there?”

 “That is correct, my dear,” Maria hummed.
 “I thought this was going to be a very boring expedition, but things kept piling up, my dear, and now I have met you!”

-The girl opened her mouth and then closed it.
+The girl opened her mouth, then closed it.

 “We would go to Gemini but we’ve got a couple of bounty hunters on our hands right now,” Ley continued, eyeing the bounty hunter.
 “Since one of them is probably a water Elementalist Conductor, it’s probably not the best thing to go back by boat—”

 “Then we can go by v-train!” the girl shouted.

 “V-trains are not very fun, yes?”
 Maria replied, crossing her arms on the table resting her chin on her folded hands.
 “There is not much freedom, no?
 Your destination is pre-set.
 There is only one direction you can go.
 Boring.”